Checklist for new Master's degree students

 Read about insurance and health on the Study in Finland website

 Please note that for students who are non EU/EEA nationals health insurance is obligatory when applying for a residence permit to Finland.
-The Marsh SIP insurance (SIP intergral) has been pre-approved by the Finnish Immigration Service.
-More information is available on the Finnish immigration service website.
+More information (e.g. insurance providers recommended by the Finnish Immigration Service) is available on the Finnish immigration service website.

 Students need to confirm when applying for the residence permit to Finland that they have approx. EUR 6,720/year to cover living expenses.
 Please remember that you must be able to finance your studies and living expenses yourself or have a scholarship for this.
 Please contact the educational authorities in your home country to enquire about the availability of financial aid for studies.

-All Finnish universities charge tuition fees from non-EU and non-EEA students studying in degree programmes in English from 1 August 2017 onwards.
 A fee-paying student is only able to enrol as a student once s/he has paid the tuition fee.
-At Tampere University of Technology, the amount of tuition fees from 1 August 2017 onwards is 12 000 € per academic year for all Master’s level programmes offered in English.
+At Tampere University of Technology, the tuition fees is 12 000 € per academic year for all Master’s level programmes offered in English.
 Fee-paying students will receive further instruction on paying the fee together with the letter of acceptance.

 Original bachelor's degree certificates